 CDET is an incremental set of contactless test cases.
-Visa does not require a complete formal EMV Level 3 terminal certification with Visa and the Acquirer/Processor when adding Quick Visa Smart Debit/Credit (qVSDC) contactless (contactless chip) to a terminal device (ATM, POS, mPOS) which has previously been certified for contact chip and may (or may not) optionally support the legacy Magnetic Stripe Data (MSD) technology.
+Visa does not require a complete formal EMV Level 3 terminal certification with Visa and the Acquirer/Processor when adding Quick Visa Smart Debit/Credit (qVSDC) contactless (contactless chip) to a terminal device (ATM, POS, mPOS) which has previously been certified for contact chip and may support the legacy Magnetic Stripe Data (MSD) technology.